Hello all!! Today I am sharing some ideas to inspire your fourth of July menu to celebrate with friends and family!

 I can’t believe how quickly this year is flying by.
-Of course next week is a special day for us in these United States of America, as it is the celebration of our Independence on the fourth of July.
-I read the opening paragraphs of the Declaration of Independence and to quote Nickolas Cage from the film National Treasure, “No one talks like that anymore…but they should.”
-It is a wonderful document full of beautiful words but hopefully, as a nation, we will continue to seek out and truly live the meaning behind them, and the Source out of which those ideals were birthed.
+Next week is a special day for us here in the States when we celebrate our Independence on the fourth of July.
+I recently read the opening paragraphs of the Declaration of Independence.
+So, to quote Nickolas Cage from the film National Treasure, “No one talks like that anymore…but they should.”
+It is a wonderful document full of beautiful words.
+Hopefully, as a nation, we will continue to seek out and truly live the meaning behind them.
+Most importantly, I hope we will seek the Source out of which those ideals are birthed.

-So I wanted to give y’all a little inspiration for your Independence Day celebrations!
+So, I wanted to give y’all a little inspiration for your Independence Day celebrations!
 This was the meal that Sierra and I prepared together when she came to visit us last year.
-The week of July fourth with my sister has become a beloved tradition over the last several years and we can’t wait to share our plans for this year with y’all.
-That will come soon, but for now, check out the spread we created to celebrate our nation’s founding:
+The week of July fourth with my sisters is a beloved tradition.
+We can’t wait to share our plans for this year with y’all. (read all about it here!)
+But for now, check out the spread we created to celebrate our nation’s founding.

-For our sides, we had a veggie tray with Starla’s truly addictive ranch dip, we sauteed zucchini and yellow squash, went the easy route with Annie’s Organic gluten free mac n’ cheese, and Sierra made the best deviled eggs I have ever tasted.
+For our sides, we prepared a veggie tray with Starla’s truly addictive ranch dip.
+We sautéed zucchini and yellow squash, and went the easy route with Annie’s Organic gluten free mac n’ cheese.
+Also, Sierra made the best deviled eggs I have ever tasted.
 She was a little devilish in her preparation because she snuck in an unexpected ingredient: sauerkraut.
-This was a fantastic replacement for the pickles and I’m telling you, those deviled eggs were a probiotic infused home run!
+This was a fantastic replacement for the pickles!
+I’m telling you, those deviled eggs were a probiotic infused home run!

-The table was a simple set up of stuff that we had around the house.
-I love my blue and white plates, the chargers were from Christmas festivities, the runner was a really good find from Dirt Cheap, and the table cloth was a twin sized flat sheet from Walmart that cost under $5.
-I didn’t steal it from anyone’s bed either, as I had been using them as curtains before we renovated my son’s room.
+So, the table was a simple set up of stuff that was laying around the house.
+I always love using my blue and white plates.
+Next, the chargers were from Christmas festivities, the runner was a really good find from Dirt Cheap.
+The table cloth was a twin sized flat sheet from Walmart that cost under $5.
+I didn’t steal it from anyone’s bed either.
+Formerly, it was used as curtains before we renovated my son’s room.

-Of course our meal would not be complete without a little cold brewed tea and kombucha to wash it all down in a good ol’ Mason jar!
+Finally, our fourth of July menu would not be complete without a little cold brewed tea and kombucha.
+We used good ol’ Mason jars to serve our drinks.